sieloffs/sieloffs.github.io/About.md

 </p>

 ### Other interests
-- Reading a good book
+- Reading a good book.
+Two of my favorite authors are Stephen King & Nate Silver.
-- Traveling with my fiancée
+- Traveling with my fiancée (recent trips include: Italy, Greece, London & Paris)
-- Riding my bike and training for my next race
+- Riding my bike and training for my next race.
 - Playing Piano.
-I've played for 20+ years and perform at weddings, funerals, and weekly in our church worship group
+I've played for 20+ years and perform at weddings, funerals, and weekly in our church worship group.

 ---